iceddev/http-chromify/README.md

 http-chromify
 =============

-To build into a script `browserify -r http-chromeify:http`, now this will use the http namespace.
+To build into a script `browserify -r http-chromify:http`, now this will use the http namespace.